rxi/lovebpm/README.md

 end
 ```

-The track's `load()` function should be called to load in the music.
+The track's `load()` method should be called to load in the music.
 The load
-function takes a single argument: the music's filename or a `SoundData` object.
+method takes a single argument: the music's filename or a `SoundData` object.
 The `setBpm()` method should be called with the BPM of the loaded track.

 ```lua